robertooliveiras/zf2angularjs/README.md

 # zf2angularjs
-estudos para integração do ZF2 com Angular
+estudos para integração do ZF2 e Angular com a School Of Net